 Here are some of the different types of wrenches from which you can choose:

-- Adjustable.
-An adjustable wrench can be used on a variety of fastener sizes.
+An adjustable wrench is also sometimes called a crescent wrench.
+Adjustable wrenches can be used on a variety of fastener sizes.
 The disadvantage is that it is less stable than a fixed-size wrench and can easily injure you or damage the fastener.

 An adjustable wrench should be used only if the correct size wrench is not available.

 A torque wrench is a precise tool for controlling the force on a bolt, preventing over- or under-tightening, crucial for sensitive tasks like engine work.
 Similar to a socket wrench, torque wrenches have a head, adjustable socket, rotating handle with measurement marks, and a locking nut at the bottom.

 To use a torque wrench, loosen the bottom nut, adjust the handle to the needed torque level (in lb-ft, lb-in, or Nm), then attach the socket and turn to tighten or loosen the bolt.
 The wrench signals when reaching the set torque.
 Always reset it to the lowest setting after use for accuracy [source: SkillCat].

 A socket wrench, also known as a ratchet wrench, is a must-have tool for turning fasteners with precision and ease.
 Socket wrenches fit over the fastener, making removal easier and safer than with other wrenches.

 The magic of a socket wrench lies in its ratcheting system attached to the handle.
 This clever design allows you to tighten or loosen nuts and bolts by simply pushing or pulling the handle, without needing to remove and reposition the wrench after each turn.

 It’s especially handy in tight spaces where movement is limited.
 Sockets come in standard and extended depth; extensions are available to make removing fasteners easier [source: Lowell Corporation].